-In line with our commitment to public scholarship in architecture, landscape, and urbanism, in 2020 we inaugurated the Places Journal Summer Writing + Editorial Workshop.
+In line with our commitment to public scholarship in architecture, landscape, and urbanism, we inaugurated the Places Journal Summer Writing + Editorial Workshop in 2020.

-Offered as a benefit to all our academic partners, the Workshop consisted of four small-group, week-long sessions, led by Places editors and conducted via Zoom.
-Each immersive session consisted of lectures, group discussions, one-on-one coaching, and peer-to-peer exchange.
-Nominated by their respective faculties, and coming from schools on five continents, the participating Summer Fellows worked closely with the editors to hone their critical thinking and writing skills and to produce an essay for publication in this special section of the journal.
+Offered as a benefit to all our academic partners, the Workshop consists of four small-group, week-long sessions, led by Places editors and writers, and conducted via Zoom.
+Each immersive session consists of lectures, group discussions, one-on-one coaching, and peer-to-peer exchange.
+Nominated by their respective faculties, and coming from schools on five continents, the Summer Fellows work closely with the Places team to hone their critical thinking and writing skills and to produce an essay for publication in this special section of the journal.
 The theme for 2020 was “Architecture, Urbanism, Pandemics.”
 In 2021, the theme was “Responsibilities.”